SolaceDev/maas-docs-online/docs/group_getting_started/ggs_tryme.rst

 To access the try me tab, follow the steps below.

-1. Go to your services page by selecting services from the top navigation bar.
+1. Go to your messaging services page by selecting Services from the top navigation bar.
-2. Select your service to navigate to the service details page.
+2. Select your messaging service to navigate to messaging service details.
 3. On the service details page, navigate to the **Try Me!** tab.

 .. image:: ../img/tryMe_1.png